 Manarola is awash with grapevines and medieval sights.
 Nearby, Riomaggiore is the largest of the five and possibly the most photographed, especially at sunset.
 Monterosso is the spot for a day at the beach, on a backdrop spliced by lemon trees, and Corniglia sits up high in the vineyards for a quiet retreat.

 As March turns into April, Stockholm emerges from long winter days like a butterfly from a cocoon.
 There’s still a nip in the air, but alfresco cafes pop out to line the streets, complete with cosy heaters and blankets when needed.
 The city is known for its green spaces and this is the time to see them, especially in Kungstradgarden.

-The majestic park features rows of cotton-candy cherry blossoms and the annual Japanese festival beneath the magical, pink canopy.
+The majestic park features rows of cotton-candy cherry blossoms (one of the best places in Europe to see cherry blossoms in April) and the annual Japanese festival beneath the magical, pink canopy.
 For culture-vultures, Stockholm is one of the best cities to see in Europe during the shoulder season, not to mention a lot less expensive at this time.
 This is the month of the annual Culture Night, where galleries, theatres, museums, studios, libraries and more open their doors for free to show you the highlights of the city’s rich cultural life.